 March 23, 2016.
 If you’ve read my previous posts, you know what’s coming.
-Given my obsession with all things “oriental,” I could barely wait to see what Istanbul’s Grand Bazaar had to offer.
+Given my obsession with all things “oriental” (to use an old-school design term), I could barely wait to see what Istanbul’s Grand Bazaar had to offer.
 It’s billed as the world’s oldest shopping mall (it goes back to Byzantine times), and supposedly contains more than 4,000 vendors.
 We’d devoted only a half-day to perusing the place.
 What the heck were we thinking?
 In the end, I think we came back here three times.

 Of course, our best-laid plans to follow Rick’s walking tour fell by the wayside as soon as we entered the bazaar.
 Enticing smells, winding alleys, and enchanting colors, patterns, and textures all served to throw us off schedule and directionally off course.
 To be honest, this is not a difficult task; I have absolutely zero sense of direction.
 As Matthew jokes, “If you didn’t leave the bathroom door ajar, you’d never find your way out.”
 (It’s true.)

 Add to that my ADHD around bright, shiny objects, and at one point, Matthew seriously considered putting a child harness on me.
 Poor guy.
 I think he feared I’d get forever lost in the labyrinthine passages of the bazaar.
 Or worse yet, he worried that left unsupervised, I might end up spending our entire vacation budget.
 (Not an entirely realistic anxiety, by the way.
 I may be a shopper, but I’m also a pro bargain hunter.)
 That being said, here’s a photo gallery of a just a few of the temptations likely to lead shoppers astray: